 This is a remarkable change from thirty or forty years ago - anecdotal evidence suggests that a previous generation of scientists and managers on Mauna Kea were more dismissive of any spiritual concerns.
-There is certainly no indication that any report to this Board addressed deeper spiritual and cultural issues, or that the State ever took these into consideration when identifying land uses and classifications.

 OCCL feels that this level of dialogue supports the applicant's assertion that TMT represents a new paradigm for development on Mauna Kea.